THOMASELOVE/431-classes-2026/movies/movies_2026.md

 [Pulp Fiction](https://www.imdb.com/title/tt0110912) | 1994 | The lives of two mob hitmen, a boxer, a gangster and his wife, and a pair of diner bandits intertwine in four tales of violence and redemption.
 [Rear Window](https://www.imdb.com/title/tt0047396) | 1954 | A bored photographer recovering from a broken leg passes the time by watching his neighbors and begins to suspect one of them of murder.
 [Scent of a Woman](https://www.imdb.com/title/tt0105323) | 1992 | A prep school student needing money agrees to "babysit" a blind man, but the job is not at all what he anticipated.
+[Shrek 2](https://www.imdb.com/title/tt0298148) | 2004 | Shrek and Fiona travel to the Kingdom of Far Far Away, where Fiona's parents are King and Queen, to celebrate their marriage.
+When they arrive, they find they are not as welcome as they thought they would be.
 [Spirited Away (Sen to Chihiro no Kamikakushi)](https://www.imdb.com/title/tt0245429) | 2001 | During her family's move to the suburbs, a sullen 10-year-old girl wanders into a world ruled by gods, witches and spirits, a world where humans are changed into beasts.
 [Syndecdoche, New York](https://www.imdb.com/title/tt0383028) | 2008 | A theater director struggles with his work and the women in his life as he creates a life-size replica of New York City inside a warehouse as part of his new play.
 [There Will Be Blood](https://www.imdb.com/title/tt0469494) | 2007 | A story of family, religion, hatred, oil and madness, focusing on a turn-of-the-century prospector in the early days of the business.